yigRIM7V74RmLmDjIXghPMAl_bEDhy9I6qLtk2oaIpQ

 Screenshots that show the unethical and often illegal practice of body brokering, in which rehabs pay third-party agents to fill detox and treatment spots (those agents, in turn, often "break off" some of the money that they receive for the addicts themselves after they spend the agreed-upon amount of time in whatever facility they are placed in).

-I'll start with a Department of Justice notice about two brothers operating the treatment facility mentioned in the first set of screenshots below (Compass), who were convicted of multiple counts of fraud and other crimes (link here).
+I'll start with a Department of Justice notice about two brothers who ran the South Florida treatment facility mentioned in the first set of screenshots below (Compass), who were convicted of multiple counts of fraud and other crimes (link here).

 Here's a long quote from this article, which shows just how flagrant these operators were: